-Do’s and Don’ts of Public Wi-Fi
+Is Using Public Wifi Safe: The Do’s and Don’ts of Free Wi-Fi

 First, it’s important to understand that there are two types of public Wi-Fi networks; secured and unsecured.
+Each network type is different and can help answer the question; is public WiFi safe?

 Unsecured networks are networks that you can connect to without any kind of password or authorization.
 Also, they won’t have protections built into the network to prevent hackers.
 Unsecured networks lack cybersecurity measures that keep your information safe.
-Therefore, you need to be very cautious what information you are accessing when using an unsecured Wi-Fi network.
+Therefore, you need to be very cautious what information you are accessing when using an unsecured WiFi network.
 Many experts recommend to never connect to unsecured networks because you are far too vulnerable.
 Your insta posts and reply all emails can wait a little while longer.

 To learn more about cybersecurity and how to protect yourself, watch this free course.

-Don’ts of Public Wi-Fi
+WiFi Security Risks: The Don’ts of Public WiFi

-Access Bank Information
+Do NOT Access Bank Information

 All public Wi-Fi networks can be hacked.
 These hacks could be simple spyware, which would allow hackers to see what you’re doing on your computer, or something more malicious like ransomware.
 Accessing your bank information can give them an easy entry into all of your finances.
 With a hack like this, the user would often be completely unaware that it’s taking place.

-Access Sensitive/ Personal Information
+Do NOT Access Sensitive/ Personal Information

 Even with secured public Wi-Fi networks your sensitive information, like work emails or information about your children, can be accessed by hackers.
 Be very cautious of what you access or view while using free public Wi-Fi.